A Guide To Betting On Fixed Matches

 As annoying as fixed games/events may seem to fans, there are still many people out there who can benefit from them, and who buy betting on fixed matches are winning huge amounts of profit in the process.
-In this guide we will outline scams that surrounds match fixing, and then we will provide some tips on how to identify fixed events/matches.
+In this guide, we will outline scams that surround match-fixing, and then we will provide some tips on how to identify fixed events/matches.

 So, you’ve just been sent an email, text message, or a message through social media, and it’s from someone you’ve never heard of claiming they have knowledge of a fixed event, but they’ll only share it for a price.
 What should you do?